-Dinosaur Provincial Park is one of over 400 parks managed by the provincial government of Alberta.
+Dinosaur Provincial Park is one of over 400 parks managed by the provincial government of Alberta, arguably Canada’s most beautiful province.
 The park is 20,000 acres in size and was established in 1955.
 The park also obtained UNESCO World Heritage Site status in 1979 for its high concentration of dino fossils and beautiful badlands landscape.
 You can learn more by downloading a park fact sheet here.

 More than 50 species of dino have been found in Dinosaur Provincial Park.
 Some of the most common include lambeosaurus, corythosaurus, centrosaurus, chasmosaurus, and the mighty gorgosaurus.
 You can download a full list of the dinos found in the park here.
 Our kids loved going over the list before we arrived!

 The landscape of the park was created by a glacial flood 18,000 years ago, and sits the Red Deer River Basin, just like Drumheller to the northwest.
 The river cuts a deep ravine into the surrounding prairies, which is why so many dino bones can be found there.